 Backups of User Files and Web Directories are Kept for up to One Year

 As time passes, available backups become less and less frequent.
 For instance, for the past week, we have daily backups available.
-For the week prior, we only have a backup available from every third day.
+For the week prior, we only have a backup available from up to 7 days back.
 This will affect what version of your files are restored.
-If you ask for a file from 6 months ago, the only version available may be up to 90 days older than what you anticipated.
+If you ask for a file from 6 months ago, the only version available may be up to 30 days older than what you anticipated.
 See the table below for the backup schedule:

 |Age of backup||Period between available backups|